trixi-framework/TrixiParticles.jl/docs/src/systems/implicit_incompressible_sph.md

 Implicit Incompressible SPH (IISPH) as introduced by [Ihmsen et al. (2013)](@cite ihmsen2013) is a method that achieves incompressibility by solving the pressure Poisson equation.
 The resulting linear system is iteratively solved with the relaxed Jacobi method.
-IISPH does not use a state equation to compute pressure values like the [weakly compressible SPH method](@ref wcsph).
+Unlike the [weakly compressible SPH method](@ref wcsph), incompressible methods determine pressure by enforcing the incompressibility constraint rather than using an equation of state.

 ```@autodocs
 Modules = [TrixiParticles]